 Some examples of potential malpractice claims related to umbilical cord issues during pregnancy include:

 Whether your child has suffered complications due to funisitis, umbilical cord compression or prolapse, or any other umbilical cord issue, you should speak with a lawyer to determine if your family has a claim for medical malpractice.
 As discussed above, medical malpractice can take many different forms, and, unfortunately, medical mistakes during pregnancy are far more common than they should be.

 To prove your family’s legal rights, our Connecticut umbilical cord issues attorneys will examine all aspects of your provider’s care, consult with trusted medical experts, and evaluate your diagnosis and treatment in light of Connecticut’s standard of care.
 We will also conduct a detailed assessment of the past, current, and future costs of your provider’s mistake.
 We can then file a claim with your provider’s medical malpractice insurance company to recover the financial compensation you and your family deserve.

 We have decades of experience helping parents recover financial compensation for complications from umbilical cord issues and other consequences of medical malpractice.
 Schedule a free consultation with a Connecticut umbilical cord issues lawyer at Berkowitz Hanna to learn more about your family’s legal rights.

-If your child has experienced complications as the result of an umbilical cord issue during pregnancy, we encourage you to speak with one of our Connecticut umbilical cord issues lawyers about your legal rights.
+If your child has experienced complications as the result of an umbilical cord issue during pregnancy, we encourage you to speak with a Connecticut umbilical cord issues lawyer about your legal rights.
 For a free, no-obligation consultation, call or get in touch with us online today.